Hate (The Delgados album): Release

 On 2 September 2002, Hate was announced for release the following month; its track listing was posted online the same day.
 "Coming in from the Cold" was released as the album's lead single on 14 October 2002.
 On the same day, Hate was released through Mantra Recordings.
-The band opted not to release it through Chemikal Underground due not not having the necessary funds, and were not willing to take support away from others acts on the label.
+The band opted not to release it through Chemikal Underground due to not having the necessary funds, and were not willing to take support away from others acts on the label.
 At the time, Chemikal Underground were preparing to release albums by Cha Cha Cohen and Malcolm Middleton; Pollock said: "for the sake of [Hate ...] and to risk losing the label entirely, we didn't think it was a good idea to push it".
 Up to this point, Mantra had released the band's past releases in the United States.
 The cover features a child being held in their mother's arms.
 The Japanese edition includes "Coalman" and "Crutches" as extra tracks.
 Later in the same month, Woodward and Savage spent time DJing while on tour with the Polyphonic Spree.

 The Delgados went on a three-week UK tour at end of 2002 supporting Doves, and then embarked on a headlining stint of their own in January and February 2003.
 To enhance the songs live, the band were accompanied by Barr on cello, Cross on violin, Lewis Turner on keyboards, and other individuals.
 Hate was released in the US on 21 January 2003, which included the bonus tracks "Coalman" and "Mad Drums", alongside the music video for "Coming in from the Cold".
 "All You Need Is Hate" was released the album's second single on 17 February 2003, with "Mad Drums" and a cover of "Mr. Blue Sky" (1977) by the Electric Light Orchestra as the B-sides.
 The band went on a trek to the US in April 2003, and another UK tour the following month, leading up to the benefit event Concern Concert for Africa.
 They embarked on a 30-date tour of Europe with Doves.